jfmaas/HOS-TYPO3-discovery/README.md

 width=60 /> CentOS Linux 7, preinstalled by RZ Hamburg, managed by [Chef](https://www.chef.io/)

-First we can test if apache is already instaleld by:
+First we can test if apache is already installed by:

 ```
 sudo netstat -tnl